CHEM 2541 - ORGANIC

 office hours: M, W, F 10:10 to 11:10 am (after lecture) or by appointment

 office hours: M, W, F 10:10 to 11:10 am (after lecture) or by appointment.

 PREREQUISITES: CHEM 1152 or CHEM 1162 or CHEM 1155 and CHEM 1156

 COURSE DESCRIPTION: CHEM 2541 is the first semester of organic chemistry at the sophomore-junior level.
 The lecture portion of the course will cover covalent bonds and shapes of molecules, alkanes and cycloalkanes, stereochemistry and chirality, organic acids and bases, alkenes and electrophilic addition reaction, alkynes, haloalkenes and radical reactions, nucleophilic substitution and β-elimination, and alcohols.

 Organic Chemistry, 4th, 5th or 6th edition by Brown, Foote, Iverson, & Anslyn (required)

 Brown Organic Chemistry student solutions manual/study guide (hard copy, strongly recommended), Molecular Modelling Kit (strongly recommended)

-and periodically updated on the following web page:
+recommended problems will be posted and periodically updated on the following web

 Three Midterm Exams (50 min)